 - How to overcome common pain points

-While your sales process should never be so prescriptive is restricts creative freedom and natural skills, it should provide enough information to guide your sales team in the right direction.
+While your sales process should never be so scripted that it restricts creative freedom and natural insight, it should provide enough information to guide your sales team in the right direction.

-Finally, don’t forget to experiment.
-The best part of growing a start-up is finding out what works for your business and customers.
+Finally, remember to experiment.
+The best part of growing a startup is discovering what works for your business and customers.
 Experiment with different sales processes and techniques until you find the sweet spot, and reap the benefits with repeatable success.

 Top-down versus bottom-up sales models: What they mean and how to use them